 A strategy and management based on sustainability

-Our sustainability strategy is implemented through our Sustainable Management Model, which is based on integrating the following key aspects:
+Our sustainability strategy is implemented through our Sustainable Management Model, which is based on integrating:

-• A governance model that defines responsibilities in terms of quality, excellence and sustainability at the various organisational levels, and involves all Enagás management.
+• A governance model that defines responsibilities in terms of sustainability at the various organisational levels and involves all Enagás management.

 • Evaluation tools to identify areas for improvement in the company’s various management areas and in the relationship with stakeholders.